KenKundert/why-invest-in-bitcoin/README.rst

 In addition I recommend shifting excessive cash holdings into Bitcoin.
 Don't believe the CPI myth, cash is losing value at a rate of 5% per year.

+Finally, feel good about what you have done.
+Your investing in bitcoin is an inportant step towards making economy more fair.
+It is perhaps the most impactful thing you can do to help bring peace, stability, and prosperity to the world.

 Comments and News
 -----------------